 Crown and bridge are fixed prosthesis to replace one or more missing teeth.
 Crowns need to be placed when you may have to nurse a fractured tooth as well.
 The fracture could have resulted from trying to crack a hard nut or even opening beer bottles with your teeth.
 A crown will entirely cover or “cap” the weakened tooth structure giving it strength, improving its function, shape and appearance.
 Though gold and metal crowns and bridges are strong, those made from porcelain are popular.
 Over the years as a result of technological advancement porcelain materials have become more durable.

 - Cover root canal treated tooth

 - Restore a fractured tooth

-A typical dental crown or bridge installation procedure starts off with a consultation where a dentist will examine your teeth to assess the level of the tooth’s damage.
-The examination will determine if the tooth is healthy enough to handle a crown.
-If not, it may need to be pulled out and have a prosthetic one and a bridge installed instead.
+A typical dental crown or bridge procedure starts off with a consultation with the dentist.
+He will examine your teeth to assess the tooth for suitability for a crown as well as check the surrounding structures such as the bone levels and gums around the tooth.
+If the tooth is not a good candidate, it may need to be extracted and have a prosthetic one placed instead.

-Once installed, you will need to care for your new artificial teeth as you do your other natural teeth.
+Once the crown is cemented in place, you will need to care for it as you do for your other natural teeth.
 Use a good, dentist-approved toothpaste and toothbrush to clean your teeth every day.
-And avoid doing with your teeth what a more specialized tool, like a bottle opener, would easily do.
-All in all, remember maintaining a good, healthy tooth is an important part of your health care regimen.
+All in all, remember maintaining a good, healthy tooth is an important part of your oral health care regimen.